Stellar magnetic activity

 Reference

-Bahar, E., Şenavcı, H.V., Işık, E., Hussain, G.A.J., Kochukhov, O., Montes, D, Xiang, Y. 2024.
-Astrophys.
-J., 960, 60
+Bahar, E., Şenavcı, H.V., Işık, E., Hussain, G.A.J., Kochukhov, O., Montes, D., Xiang, Y. 2024, First Chromospheric Activity and Doppler Imaging Study of PW And Using a New Doppler Imaging Code: SpotDIPy, Astrophys.
+J. 960, 60

 Forward modelling brightness variability in solar-type stars (2023)

-Application #4 of the FEAT
+Application #4 of the FEAT model

 The upper panel shows light curves for 1-8 times solar rotation and activity level (from top to bottom).
 In each case the black and the coloured curves represent zero and 70% nesting, respectively.
 On the bottom panel, we show the observed (grey dots McQuillan et al. 2014, black dots Santos et al. 2021, using Kepler) and simulated (coloured dots; blue low, yellow high axial inclination) variability amplitudes as a function of the rotation rate.